 There are many different seasonal variations to the interpretive and education program.
 The NPS will continue to offer seasonal access to Ship Island and Fort Massachusetts.
 An enhanced park website, wayside exhibits, and digital media will be the primary sources for 24/7 independent, on demand access to park stories that emphasize the unique characteristics of each area.
-Self-guided tours based on location and theme may be developed.
+Self-guided tours based on location and theme have been developed.
 Virtual site tours, short videos, and/or oral history interviews may be created.

 During the next 5-7 years, Gulf Islands National Seashore will focus on the unique characteristics and stories on each island/site.
-The interpretive and educational programs, media, and services will have thematic connections and promote a respect for multiple points of view.
-Because funding and staffing levels will probably not increase, alternative staffing options, volunteers, and interns will be required to support future interpretive and education operations.
+The interpretive programs, media, and services will have thematic connections and promote a respect for multiple points of view from a variety of subject matter experts.
+Because funding and staffing levels continue to decrease, alternative staffing options, volunteers, and interns will be required to support future interpretive and education operations.